 understanding of composites.
 Dream understsands composite materials

-& methods as they relate to stiffness and CTE.
-We have tight process controls, like our +/-1°F largest composites oven.
+& methods as they relate to stiffness and CTE requirements

+for optics.
+We have tight process controls, like our +/-1°F

 has allowed us to focus on methods that are highly consistent

-thermal properties are two completely different attributes of
+properties and thermal properties are two completely different

-areas that will have a wildly different CTE than other areas,
+parts have resin-rich areas that will have a different CTE than

 & resin content, used high-temperature epoxy that is specifically